Table of Contents

-There are pros and cons to both extraction methods, so when deciding which one to opt for, you need to consider how the two different approaches work and what kind of result they produce.
+CO2 and Ethanol Extraction are two types of extraction and there are pros and cons to both methods, so when deciding which one to opt for, you need to consider how the two different approaches work and what kind of result they produce.
 After all, these two are also used in the production of entirely different products, so it would be best to take a look at both.

 CO2, better known as carbon dioxide, is a naturally occurring compound that is found all around us.
 It’s essentially a gas that covers the entire planet and protects it from the Sun’s rays.
 Plants require a certain amount of CO2 to grow with the help of photosynthesis.